hahnworks/coffeekitty/README.md

 You can set the price using `coffeekitty set price 1.00`.
 The currency display can be adjusted for e.g. USD using `coffeekitty set currency USD` and `coffeekitty set prefix_currency_value true`.

-Create a tally using
+Create a tally sheet using

 ```bash
 coffeekitty latex > sheet.tex && pdflatex sheet.tex
 ```

 This can be hung above your coffee machine.
-If a person drinks coffee, she indicates it by adding a tally.
+If a person drinks coffee, she indicates it by adding a tally mark.

+### Transactions

-### Payment and Balance
+#### Payment and Balance

 Every person has a balance.
 If a person drinks coffee, it can be indicated by